Peter the Great's Naval Fortress: Defensive lines

 Further, Helsinki and Tallinn were encircled with defensive lines on land, consisting of thousands of kilometers of railway, bunkers connected with tunnel systems, and cannon fire positions.
-The fortification around Helsinki, Krepost Sveaborg, was centered on the old fortress of Suomenlinna.
+The Krepost Sveaborg fortification system around Helsinki was centered on the Sveaborg Fortress (Suomenlinna).

-The construction of the defensive system was slowed due to the outbreak of World War I. The naval fortress was only partly finished when both Finland and Estonia declared their independence, following the Russian October revolution.
-The German Navy performed one major landing operation on the shores of the Gulf of Finland during World War I. In April 1918, following a request from the Senate of Vaasa in Finland, the German Ostsee Division, led by Rüdiger von der Goltz, landed in Hankoo, joined the Finnish Whites in the fight against the Reds, and conquered Helsinki.
+The construction of the defensive system was slowed due to the outbreak of World War I. The naval fortress was only partly finished when both Finland and Estonia declared their independence, following the Russian October Revolution.
+The German Navy performed one major landing operation on the shores of the Gulf of Finland during World War I. In April 1918, following a request from the Senate of Vaasa in Finland, the German Ostsee Division, led by Rüdiger von der Goltz, landed in Hanko, joined the Finnish Whites in the fight against the Reds, and conquered Helsinki.

 The heavy batteries of the Tallinn-Porkkala line

 The heaviest batteries were supposed to consist of 356 mm/52 m 1913 guns.
-However, at the time of the Russian revolution of 1917, these were still under construction and were not finished.
+However, at the time of the Russian Revolution of 1917, these were still under construction and were not finished.